A fully-functional ‘Utility room’ makes your home truly complete: a post-pandemic perspective for home buyers!

 - Your belongings that make life comfortable for all family members need a respectable space.
 This space has to be made available in the utility room

 - So, practical storage in the utility room matters!
 Mostly, the space in the utility area is available to home buyers as a ‘bare-shell’

 - You need to make your checklist of items well in advance before you get the interiors done

-- A meticulous planning allowing just the right amount of space for the washing-machine, dryer, rice-bags of over 20 KGs, grains of pulses, pickles, condiments, Indian dish preparing equipment like an Idli or Dosa batter maker, and other other bulky items etc. needs to be made to measurement
+- Meticulous planning allowing just the right amount of space for the washing machine, dryer, rice bags of over 20 KGs, grains of pulses, pickles, condiments, Indian dish preparing equipment like an Idli or Dosa batter maker, and other bulky items etc. needs to be made to measurement

-- Bulkier items like vacuum cleaner, or wet-mopping cleaner, or ‘standing-steam-iron device need taller spaces
+- Bulkier items like the vacuum cleaner, wet-mopping cleaners, or ‘standing-steam-iron devices need taller spaces

 - You need a certain number of closets for cleaning materials